SokolMks/GUI-reports/README.md

 # GUI-reports
 These are the pdfs for the GUI module
-There are several pdfs that expalins the whole web app project.
+There are several pdfs that expalin the whole web app project.
 The other members who worked on this project:

 (Sehbaan Ali: https://github.com/Sehbaan)